irboi746/EventPhotoGallery/README.md

 - Thirdly, click on "Add" button
 - Lastly, copy and paste values in `.dev.vars` if they are the same.
 Otherwise, we can still copy and paste, but change the value accordingly.

+### Other Configurations
+This section details the other configurations that

+#### JWT Expiration and Encyrption Algorithm
+- The configurations for JWT Expiration Time and Encryption Algorithm used is found in the `/app/utils/jwtEncryption.ts`.

+#### Background Colour
+- Configuration to change the webpage background colour is found in `/app/global.css`

+#### Allowing Images to be Displayed
+- Images will not be displayed due to CORS by default, we will need to whitelist the allowed domains in `next.config.ts`